uuware/dockers/README.md

 * /var/www: web root
 * /var/lib/mysql: MYSQL data
-* /var/init: if you put init.sh here, then it's called when containser is started
+* /var/init: if you put init.sh here, then it's called when container is started.
+For example, when the container is damaged, it stops immediately after started.
+Then you can put `cat` in init.sh to hold on the container, to let you have chance to run into the container.

 If you are using VS Code and installed Docker Extension, then you can create a docker-compose.yml, and right click on it to Compose Up.
 A sample for docker-compose.yml.